Photo: Michael White Photography

 bio

 Phil was an Australian Public Servant for 23 years.
-During this time he lived and worked in Canberra, Caracas, Darwin, Ho Chi Minh City, Seoul, Tokyo and Wellington as a diplomat and as an accompanying diplomatic spouse.
-He worked as a journalist in Caracas.
+He’s lived and worked in Canberra, Darwin, Ho Chi Minh City, Seoul, and Tokyo as a diplomat and in Caracas and Wellington as an accompanying diplomatic spouse.
+He worked as a journalist and teacher in Caracas.

-His lived experience of loneliness and insights on human connection have appeared in Science, the BBC World Service and various Australian media.
+His lived experience of loneliness and insights on human connection have appeared in Science, the BBC World Service and various Australian television, radio and print media.

-He lives in Canberra (on Ngunnawal and Ngambri country) with Jeff, his partner, and their two teenage sons.
+He lives in Canberra (on Ngunnawal and Ngambri country) with Jeff, his partner, and their twin teenage sons.

 photos